-The Project will support the Company in financing working capital needs associated with its farming, sugar and soybean processing operations.
+The loan will finance working capital needs of Astarta Group associated with its farming, sugar and soybean processing operations.

-Astarta is one of the largest vertically integrated agricultural companies in Ukraine, operating eight sugar plants, around 250,000 hectares of leased arable land, as well as dairy farms, and engaged in soybean processing.
+Astarta Group is one of the largest vertically-integrated agricultural companies in Ukraine, operating eight sugar plants, around 230,000 hectares of leased arable land as well as dairy farms and engaged in soybean processing.

 EBRD Finance Summary